-For two years, we’ve partnered with the regional Boy Scouts of America chapter to develop vignettes that honor the next generation of leaders.
-The feel-good “Life of a Scout” series is part of a special recognition for the young men that have enjoyed richer lives from their Boy Scouts experiences, as well as dedicated their training to bettering others around them.
+For six years, we’ve partnered with the regional Boy Scouts of America chapter to develop vignettes that honor the next generation of leaders.
+The feel-good “Life of a Scout” series is part of a special recognition for the youth that have enjoyed richer lives from their Boy Scouts experiences, as well as dedicated their training to bettering others around them.

 A Scout’s Honor

 When a pool maintenance routine went awry, Eagle Scout Ian Schurr was there to save lifeguard Jimmy Grant and diffuse a very acidic situation.
 One year later (and somewhat conicidentally), Ben Motto aims to prevent future drownings by building a lifebuoy kiosk as his Eagle Scout project along a treacherous river.
 Cat directed the accomplished scouts to set the scene with Phil capturing the interviews and as much b-roll footage as possible.
 Without time traveling, we made do with slow moving slider shots of the acid barrels and recently completed lifesaver rack.
 Favata’s taught edits not only tell two specific stories, but also positions the Boy Scouts training as the real hero — giving young people the know-how to save present and future lives.

 Jun has been traveling everywhere (including a place called Anguilla) to document special events and create unique images for clients.